How to build a winning blended learning strategy

 We’ve outlined some must-do steps to implement a successful, modern, blended learning strategy.

-For details on your wider corporate learning strategy, see our article on how to build a successful digital learning and development strategy guide.
+For details on your wider corporate learning strategy, see our guide on how to build a successful digital learning and development strategy guide.

 1. Online learning vs. face-to-face learning – be super clear on the power of your modalities